 There are a series of steps and precautions that must be followed in order to minimize mercury exposure to the patient, dentist, and dental assistant.
 We will review these aspects with you in detail during the consultation process.

-Mercury amalgam removal must be conducted under a continuous and capacious quantity of cold water spray.
+Mercury amalgam removal must be conducted under a continuous and copious quantity of cold water spray.

-A rubber dam is always used during the mercury amalgam removal procedure to prevent inhalation or ingestion of mercury particulate (pieces that are larger than vapour).
+A rubber dam is always used during the mercury amalgam removal procedure to prevent inhalation of the mercury vapour or ingestion of mercury particulate (pieces that are larger than vapour).

 Once the removal process has started, mercury vapour and particulate will be continuously released from the tooth during the removal procedure.
 A high volume evacuator (suction) tip is kept near the tooth at all times during the removal procedure to evacuate any vapour and particulate from the area.
 Particles of mercury alloy are washed and vacuumed away as soon as they are generated.